freenas/freenas-docs/userguide/system.rst

 :guilabel:`Upload License` screen.
 Otherwise, click :menuselection:`System --> Support --> Upload License`.

-Paste the HA license you received from iXsystems and press :guilabel:`OK` to activate it.
+Paste the HA license received from iXsystems and press :guilabel:`OK` to activate it.
 The license contains the serial numbers for both units in the chassis.
 After the license is activated, the :guilabel:`Failover` tab is added to :guilabel:`System` and some fields are modified in :guilabel:`Network` so that the peer IP address, peer hostname, and virtual IP can be configured.
 An extra